 - 1. Reversing the teaching equation.
 Your role in planning and facilitating an enrichment cluster is very different from traditional teaching.
 The more direct teaching you do in the cluster, the less likely you will be to turn the responsibility for creative and investigative activity over to the students.
 Although various planned start-up activities may be part of a cluster, too much preplanning on your part will push the cluster toward deductive rather than inductive teaching and learning.
 A key feature of enrichment clusters is the use of just-in-time (J-I-T) knowledge rather than storehouse or declarative knowledge typically associated with prescribed learning.
-J-I-T knowledge has immediate relevancy because it is needed to address a particular problem, and students typically escalate to much higher levels of knowledge than levels fount in their grade level textbooks. - 2.
+J-I-T knowledge has immediate relevancy because it is needed to address a particular problem, and students typically escalate to much higher levels of knowledge than levels fount in their grade level textbooks.
+In a later section we describe an Internet based program that allows teachers and students to easily access J-I-T knowledge that is the focus of enrichment clusters and other teaching/learning situations. - 2.
 Reversing the role of students.
 If you are to alter your role from instructor to coach, mentor, referral agent, general contractor, or guide-on-the-side, you must help students see themselves as young professionals.
 Young people working on an original piece of historical research, creative writing, journalism, or play production become young historians, authors, journalists, and playwrights, scenery designers, or stage managers.
 This change in how you view students is important because it brings with it a different set of expectations for what students do and how you help them.
-Instead of teaching lessons, you will begin to think about how to help a young poet get his or her work published, how to get the shopping mall manager to allow space for a display of models of your town's buildings of historical significance, and how to engineer a presentation by young environmentalists to the state wildlife commission. - 3.
+Instead of teaching lessons, you will begin to think about how to help a young poet get his or her work published, how to get the shopping mall manager to allow space for a

+- display of models of your town's buildings of historical significance, and how to engineer a presentation by young environmentalists to the state wildlife commission. - 3.
 Each enrichment cluster is unique.
 As long as the guidelines for inductive teaching are followed, there is not a right or wrong way to plan and facilitate an enrichment cluster.
 Differences in interests, personalities, and styles between cluster facilitators are assets that contribute to the uniqueness of this type of learning.
 Even if you teach the same cluster on two or three different occasions, each rendition of the cluster should emerge as a unique entity.
 Inductive teaching is a more natural and, in many ways, easier process than structured teaching, but it also involves breaking some old habits based on traditional teacher roles.
-You will find that a little experience in an inductive learning environment will help you hone the skills that will become a very natural part of your teaching repertoire both in clusters and in your classroom.

-4. When in doubt, look outward!
+You will find that a little experience in an inductive learning environment will help you hone the skills that will become a very natural part of your teaching repertoire both in clusters and in your classroom. - 4.
+When in doubt, look outward!
 Because you are striving for a different brand of teaching and learning in enrichment clusters and because clusters are modeled after real-world situations, it is a good idea to examine non-classroom conditions for models of planning, teaching, and patterns of organization.
-An athletic coach, the advisor for the drama club or school newspaper, or a 4-H Club leader are excellent role models for enrichment cluster facilitators.
+An athletic coach, the advisor for the drama club or school newspaper, or a 4-H Club leader, are excellent role models for enrichment cluster facilitators.
 Similarly, tasks and organizational patterns should resemble the activities that take place in a small business, a social service agency, a theater production company, or any laboratory that must generate real products and services.
 Your enrichment cluster will be most successful if the learning environment is as different as possible from what happens in a traditional classroom.